 Webpage language preferences

-Webpage language preferences help Google Chrome determine the language it should use to display a webpage.
-To adjust your preferences, first click Languages and input settings (Mac & Linux: Language settings) to open the "Languages" dialog.
-Add or remove languages from the list, and drag to order them based on your preference.
+Web page language preferences help Google Chrome determine the language it should use to display a web page.
+To adjust your preferences, first click Languages and input settings (Mac & Linux: Language settings) to open the "Languages" dialogue.
+Add or remove languages from the list and drag to order them based on your preference.

 If you're using Windows, you may need to configure your Windows language settings to add East Asian languages or languages that use complex scripts.